Bactrocera dorsalis: Life history

 Under summer conditions, development from egg to adult requires 16 days.
 Several stages can be delayed in cooler conditions.
 B. dorsalis eggs may take up to 20 days to hatch under cool conditions, extended from the usual single day.
 Pupariation occurs in the soil under the host plant and is normally completed within 10–12 days, but can be delayed up to 90 days under cool conditions.
 Flies typically live from 1–3 months, but this can be extended to up to 12 months under cool conditions.

-Eggs

-Mated female B. dorsalis puncture the skin of mature fruit and deposit eggs in a few batches of 3-30 eggs underneath a fruit's skin via ovipositor, depending on the quality and ripeness of the fruit.
+Mated female B. dorsalis puncture the skin of mature fruit and deposit eggs in a few batches of 3–30 eggs underneath a fruit's skin via ovipositor, depending on the quality and ripeness of the fruit.
 Eggs usually hatch within a day, although the hatching process can be delayed in cool conditions.
 Females are capable of laying over 3,000 eggs during their lifetime under optimal conditions, but in field conditions, reports a typical range from about 1,200 to 1,500 eggs laid per female.

-Larvae

 Eggs hatch to larvae and moult twice (there are three larval instars) while feeding on the flesh of the fruit for about 6–35 days.
 Larvae are creamy white in color with a maggot-like appearance and are about 10 mm in length.